dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

-This rule, named "BadResponseStatus", will trigger when 5 4xx status codes are encountered.
-If the rule is triggered, a Full dump will be collected for the default duration (30 seconds), and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the dump to the local filesystem).
-There is a limit that states that this may only be triggered at most 10 times within a 30 minute sliding window (to prevent an excessive number of dumps from being collected).
+This rule, named "BadResponseStatus", will trigger when 5 4xx status codes are encountered within the default sliding window duration (1 minute).
+If the rule is triggered, a Full dump will be collected and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the dump to the local filesystem).
+There is a limit that states that this may only be triggered at most 3 times within a 30 minute sliding window (to prevent an excessive number of dumps from being collected).

 ## Collect Logs - High Number of Requests (`AspNetRequestCount` Trigger)